Do you need to switch phones for privacy? An honest answer

 | High risk (whistleblower, OpSec) | Level 5 |

 Unsure about your profile?
-Read the threat profiles.
+Read the profiles.

 When does a new phone actually make sense?